jfsamper/mnemik/mnem-frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

 ### `npm test`